Improving Vision Transformers for Incremental Learning: Expriments

 \subsection{Results}

 {\bf ImageNet-100:} The quantitative results are shown in Tab.~\ref{tab:2datasets}.
 The incremental accuracy of each incremental learning step is shown in Fig.~\ref{fig:IncAccCurve}.
-Compared with CNN counter part, LUCIR~\cite{hou2019learning}, the proposed method outperforms by $8.96\%$ with $N_1=50$ setting on ImageNet-100, by $14.35\%$ with $N_1=10$, $R_{per}=20$, by $11.07\%$ with $N_1=10$, $R_{total}=2000$.
-Note that LUCIR, PODNet, BiC only performs well on part of three protocols, for example, PODNet, LUCIR performs well with $N_1 = 50$, and BiC performs well with $N_1=10$.
-In contrast, our model consistently outperforms existing methods on all of the three CIL protocols.
+Compared with CNN counter part, LUCIR~\cite{hou2019learning}, the proposed method outperforms by $8.96\%$, $14.35\%$, $11.07\%$, $8.83\%$, $15.85\%$, $10.37\%$ for 6 CIL settings on ImageNet-100, respectively.
+Note that LUCIR, PODNet, BiC only perform well on partial CIL protocols.
+In contrast, our method consistently outperforms existing methods on all CIL protocols.
+Moreover, our accuracy degradation slope is flatter than CNN counterpart, LUCIR, indicating a better ability to address forgetting.
+For example, with B50 C10 R20 in Fig.~\ref{fig:fg_50_proto_20}, accuracy improvement between ours and LUCIR is $4.94\%$ for the initial step, and $12.68\%$ for the final incremental step.

 {\bf ImageNet-1000:} As shown in Tab.~\ref{tab:2datasets}, the results on ImageNet-1000 is consistent with those on ImageNet-100.
 With more classes, the catastrophic forgetting of ViT models is more severe compared with ImageNet-100.
-The proposed method outperforms state-of-the-art methods by at least $1.69\%$ with $N_1=500$ setting, by at least $1.23\%$ on $N_1=100, R_{per}=20$ setting, and by at least $3.55\%$ with $N_1=100, R_{total}=20000$ setting.
+The proposed method outperforms state-of-the-art methods by at least $1.69\%$ with B500 setting, by at least $7.27\%$ on B0 R20 setting, and by at least $6.28\%$ with B0 T20K setting.
 Compared with CNN counterpart, baseline LUCIR, our improvements on three CIL protocols are $4.86\%$, $7.99\%$, and $8.10\%$, respectively.

+{\bf CIFAR-100:} The results are shown in Tab.~\ref{tab:CIFAR}.
+Our method outperforms baselines with clear margin, using same input resolution 32$\times$32.
+Moreover, our method has 0.47M parameters and 41.0M FLOPs, lower than 0.47M parameters 69.8M FLOPs of commonly adopted ResNet-32 model in existing works.
+Note that our model is trained from scratch, without using any pre-training or extra dataset.

 {\bf Model with larger FLOPs:} Here we change the first convolution layer of our method to stride size 1, and obtain a model with 6.9G FLOPs.
 In the released code of PODNet~\cite{douillard2020podnet}, the first convolution layer of ResNet-18 is modified with kernel size of 3 and stride size of 1.
 With this modification, PODNet has 6.9G FLOPs.
 For a fair comparison, we compare with our model with 6.9G FLOPs.
 The results are shown in Tab.~\ref{tab:largemodel}.
-Our method still outperforms PODNet consistently on ImageNet-100, ImageNet-1000 with all three CIL protocols.
+Our method still outperforms PODNet consistently on ImageNet-100, ImageNet-1000 with all CIL protocols.